 The Food Law does not only talk about food security but also clarifies and strengthens the achievement of food security by realising food sovereignty with food independence and food safety.
 "Food Sovereignty is the right of the state and nation to independently determine food policies that guarantee the right to food for the people and which gives the community the right to determine a food system that is following the potential of local resources".
 The definition of food security in Law No. 18 of 2012 above is an improvement and "enrichment of coverage" from the definition in Law No. 7 of 1996 which includes "individual" and "according to religious beliefs" as well as "culture" of the nation.
-The definition of Law No. 18 of 2012 is substantively in line with the definition in which everyone at all times, both physically and economically, has access to sufficient, safe, and nutritious food to meet daily nutritional needs. -day according to his preference.
+The definition of Law No. 18 of 2012 is substantively in line with the definition of food security from FAO, which states that food security is a condition in which everyone at all times, both physically and economically, has access to sufficient, safe, and nutritious food to meet daily nutritional needs. -day according to his preference.